ncatlab/nlab-content/pages/4/2/6/0/624/content.md

 Being *dualizable* is often thought of as a [[category theory|category-theoretic]] notion of *finiteness* for objects in a [[monoidal category]].
 For instance, a [[vector space]] is dualizable in [[Vect]] with its [[tensor product]] just when it is finite-dimensional, and a [[spectrum]] is dualizable in the [[stable homotopy category]] with its [[smash product]] just when it is a finite [[cell complex|cell]] spectrum.

 A more precise intuition is that an object is dualizable if its "size" is no larger than the "additivity" of the monoidal category.
 Since [[Vect]] and the stable homotopy category are finitely [[additive category|additive]], but not infinitely so, dualizability there is a notion of finiteness.
 This is the case for many monoidal categories in which one considers dualizability.
 However, in a monoidal category which is not additive at all, such as [[Set]] (or any cartesian monoidal category), only the terminal object is dualizable---whereas in an "infinitely additive" monoidal category such as [[Rel]] or [[Sup]], many "infinite" objects are dualizable.
 (In $Rel$, *all* objects are dualizable.)

+**Warning:** there are other notions of the term "dual object", distinct from this one.
+See for example [[dual object in a closed category]], and also the discussion at [[category with duals]].

 ## In a monoidal category